xavibenjamin/brightlycolored.org/_posts/2015-08-04-time-off-leads-to-better-work-duh.md

 ---
+title: Time Off Leads to Better Work, Duh
+date: 2015-08-04 10:30:52 -05:00
 layout: post
-title: Time Off Leads to Better Work, Duh

 custom_type: link
 link_url: http://shawnblanc.net/2015/08/concerning-the-ebb-and-flow-of-work/
 excerpt: There is no shame in taking time “off” of your work, in order to learn something, experience something, and be inspired.
-date: '2015-08-04 10:30:52'
 ---

 Shawn Blanc: